Alentis raises 105 million US dollars

 Alentis Therapeutics has received 105 million US dollars in a series C funding round.
 It will invest the funds in the phase I and II programs for two antibodies targeting Claudin-1.
 This is a protein that plays an important part in organ fibrosis and certain types of cancer.
 With this financing round companies supported by the incubator BaseLaunch have received 550 million US dollars from investors since the start in 2018.

 Alentis Therapeutics, a biotech company based in Basel, has announced that it has concluded a series C funding round amounting to 105 million US dollars.
-The funding round was led by Jeito Capital together with Novo Holdings and RA Capital Management.
+The startup funding round was led by Jeito Capital together with Novo Holdings and RA Capital Management.
 Existing investors were also involved.

 Alentis is a clinical-stage biotechnology company that develops potentially pioneering therapies for organ fibrosis and CLDN1-positive tumors.
 CLDN1 is a gene that codes the protein Claudin-1.
 This hitherto unexplored target molecule plays a vital role in the pathology of tumors with immune-evasive properties and fibrotic diseases in multiple organs.
 With its bispecific antibodies and CLDN1 antibody active substance conjugates, Alentis is a CLDN1 pioneer targeting an innovative approach to modify and reverse the disease course.